-Postbiotics are poised to break out in 2021.
+Postbiotics are poised to break out.
 Postbiotics are the metabolites or end-products of fermentation by probiotics in the gut.
 They have anti-inflammatory and antioxidant properties and may also help strengthen the immune system.
 You can find them in foods that contain probiotics, but you’ll also start seeing postbiotics being added to foods.

-Virtual cooking classes are popular, especially with people staying at home more due to COVID-19.
-Everybody from celebrity chefs like Rachael Ray and Top Chef University to local restaurants and grocery stores like Whole Foods have virtual cooking classes on the books.
+Virtual cooking classes are popular, and everybody from celebrity chefs like Rachael Ray and Top Chef University to local restaurants and grocery stores like Whole Foods have virtual cooking classes on the books.
 Some are geared towards couples, some to cooking with friends and others to cooking with kids.

-In 2021, seek out foods you’re not as familiar with.
-Whether you make it yourself from an online video or try a new takeout place, expand your culinary horizons in the new year!
+Seek out foods you’re not as familiar with.
+Whether you make it yourself from an online video or try a new takeout place, expand your culinary horizons!

 Heather Klug is a registered dietitian with Aurora Health Care.

 About the Author